Skip to content

 Old vs New Tax Regime FY 2026-27: Where Is Your Break-Even?

 — The New Tax Regime gives a flat zero-tax ceiling of Rs.
 12,75,000 for FY 2026-27 but disallows HRA, Section 80C, 80D, and Section 24(b).
 The Old Tax Regime keeps every deduction and starts taxing from Rs.
 2,50,000.
-Break-even sits at roughly Rs.
-4-5 lakh of actually-claimed deductions, not deductions you could claim in theory.
+The break-even deduction is income-dependent — it rises from roughly Rs.
+4 lakh at lower salaries to Rs.
+7 lakh or more at higher ones, as the four worked examples below show.

 How Do You Spot an AI-Generated Salary Slip?